datatrails/go-datatrails-common-api/README.md

 Common public api definitions for the DataTrails platform

+## Finding and including proto files for depdendecnies

+tools/go.mod is the source of truth for all proto providing dependencies.
+That file alone specifies both the upstream version we are using *and* is used, via go install, to make the .proto files available locally

+This corresponds to the practice recommended by grpc-gateway and elsewhere

+1. *** ALWAYS *** Use tools/go.mod to specify the dependency version.
+2. Add the package to the `go install` command in the apis:preflight task
+3. If necessary, add a var for the new path in any-api **and** then add a reference to that var in the PROTO_INC var.

+Following this practice removes the need for dual maintenance of dependency versions in the builder image.
+It also produces a build cycle that is significantly faster.

+Cross repository builds in docker while using go.work to refer to locally modified sources don't work.
+And this setup is essential for an efficient workflow.

+## bootstrap proto files

+The proto's for protoc itself, the googleapis, and the grpc_health proxy are needed by almost everything and are also don't apear to be compatible with the tools/go.mod approach

+For this reason we curl the proto's and make them available in our aggregate proto-includes archive

 ## Workflow for updating common apis

 ### Ensure the go tool chain is setup on your host